hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

     *   Classifies the domain of the prompt (QA, Summarization, Reasoning).
     *   Saves the extracted features to `eval_results_full.json` and `eval_results_compact.csv` for BERT fine-tuning.
 *   **`BERT Fine-Tuning (Notebook)`:**
-    *   *(This is a conceptual component - the notebook itself isn't directly part of the deployable app)*
-    *   Fine-tunes a BERT model using the extracted features from `eval_results_compact.csv`.
+    *   Fine-tuned a BERT model using the extracted features from `eval_results_compact.csv` and the ground truth labels generated from the ( manual + few shot learning label generation ) file.( LABEL = InformationAccuracy for now )
     *   The fine-tuned model is saved for use in the `app.py`.
 *   **`src/pipeline/app.py` (Streamlit Application):**
     *   Deploys the evaluation pipeline as a Streamlit application.
     *   Loads the fine-tuned BERT model.
     *   Takes a prompt and agent response as input.
     *   Calculates features, obtains a BERT prediction, and queries an LLM judge (using OpenRouter API).
-    *   Generates a final report combining the BERT score, LLM judgment, and feature analysis.
+    *   Generates a final report combining the BERT score, LLM judgment, and feature analysis
+    * and in final verdict , the LLM judge also provides the reason for the score evaluated and its alignment with the BERT score through CoT (Chain of Thought) reasoning.

 ## Key Features